 - Exposure and wind: the breeze can freshen after 8pm, even after a very hot day.
 Bring a light jacket and, if necessary, ask for a table set back slightly to avoid draughts.

-- Tide and light: at low tide, the beach stretches out and the horizon takes on an orange hue; at high tide, the water laps the seawall, giving you the sensation of a balcony overlooking the sea.
-Check the daily tide tables and book according to the light you're looking for.
+– Tide and light: at low tide, the beach stretches out and the horizon turns orange; at high tide, the water laps at the sea wall, with the feeling of a balcony over the sea.
+Check the day’s tide timetable and book according to the light you’re after.

 - Children: many restaurants offer special menus for children and are also suitable for pushchairs.
 Aim for the 12 noon-12.30 pm or 7 pm periods to enjoy a quieter terrace before the rush.